 Talleyrand returned to Troy to enjoy the hospitality of the de la Tours.
 Having known him her entire life, the Marquise noted that Talleyrand had a paternal and gracious tone that was very charming.
 “I regretted sincerely to find so many reasons for not holding him in esteem, but I could not avoid forgetting my disagreeable recollections when I had passed an hour in listening to him.
 As he had no moral value himself, by singular contrast, he had a horror of that which was evil in others.
 To listen to him without knowing him, you would have believed that he was a worthy man.”

-As today pretty much all talk has to turn to Hamilton, apparently do it did then as well.
+As today all talk must turn to Hamilton, apparently so it did then as well.
 Two days later they spent the day at Mrs. Van Rensselaer’s home, with all the Schuylers.
 This was Margarita “Peggy” Schuyler, daughter of General Schuyler, who married the patroon Stephen Van Rensselaer III, and whose sister Elizabeth was married to Alexander Hamilton.

 “Monsieur de Talleyrand had been extremely impressed by the remarkable culture of Mrs. Van Rensselaer, and could not believe that she had not passed years in Europe.
 She had a very clear understanding of American affairs and the Revolution, of which she had gained a profound and extended knowledge through her brother-in-law, Colonel Hamilton, who was the friend and also the most intimate confidant of Washington.
 Colonel Hamilton was expected at Albany where he intended to pass some time with his father-in-law, General Schuyler.
 He had just resigned the position of Secretary of the Treasury, which he had held since the peace.
 It was to him that the country owed the good order which had been established in this branch of the government of the United States.
 Monsieur de Talleyrand knew him and had the very highest opinion of him.
 But he found it very remarkable that a man of his value, and endowed with talents so superior, should leave the Ministry to resume the profession of lawyer, giving as his reason for this decision that the position of Minister did not give him the means of bringing up his family of eight children.
 Such a pretext seemed to Talleyrand very singular and, so to speak, even a little naïf.”